cvclcm/ePTM_v2/README.md

 https://mavensnotebook.com/2022/01/06/bay-delta-science-conference-applying-the-winter-run-life-cycle-model-to-pressing-hydromanagement-questions-in-the-central-valley/

 ![Image](https://img.shields.io/static/v1?label=06/28&message=2022&labelColor=lightgrey&color=brightgreen&style=plastic&logo=githubactions)
-Please note correction in ePTMCreatInputs.R usage in the Wiki.
+Please note various corrections in ePTMCreatInputs.R in the *scripts* folder and its usage in the Wiki.
 For specifying checkpoints, please use DSM2 *External* node numbers.
 This had been reported previously incorrectly as *Internal* node numbers.

 ## Future improvements
 There are a few areas in which the model can be improved: